-In 2013/14 the HFEA started work on two large-scale capital projects, focused on improving the underlying structure of our Register and updating our website and other digital communications.
-These are major pieces of work which will continue throughout the 2014/15 business year.
+In 2013/14 the HFEA started a large-scale programme of work focused on improving the underlying structure of our Register and updating our website and other digital communications.
+These are major projects which will continue throughout the 2014/15 business year.
 Their aim is to ensure that both our Register and our communications infrastructure are fit for purpose for a modern and efficient regulator.